-Staff are responsible for:
+3.7 All staff are responsible for:

 - Being aware of LAC and PLAC and providing them with support and encouragement. - Preserving confidentiality, where appropriate, and showing sensitivity and understanding. - Being vigilant for any signs of bullying towards LAC and PLAC. - Being vigilant for any signs of safeguarding concerns surrounding LAC and PLAC due to their increased vulnerability to harm, and reporting any concerns to the DSL as soon as possible. - Promoting the self-esteem of LAC and PLAC.